roytang/blog/content/replies/2011/12/c39t2vo/index.md

 - gaming
 ---

-I'd like to join http://steamcommunity.com/id/hungryroy\n\nHappy holidays and good karma to you sir! :D
+I'd like to join http://steamcommunity.com/id/hungryroy

+Happy holidays and good karma to you sir! :D